MQTT for IoT Robotics

 Is MQTT secure enough for industrial environments?

-What is the best way to structure topics for a fleet?
+What's the best way to structure topics for a fleet?

 How scalable is an MQTT broker?

-Which QoS level should I use for robot navigation commands?
+Which QoS for robot navigation commands?

 Should I use JSON for message payloads?